 Today, 6.6 billion of the world’s 7.3 billion people do not live in extreme poverty.
 If you’re not convinced, then peer into this data visualization from Our World in Data.

 As you can see from the data, there is a declining global poverty.
-Though, taking a deep look into each country will show variations of poverty but on a bigger picture, this is decreasing.
+Though taking a deep look into each country will show variations of poverty but on a bigger picture, this is decreasing.

 Now that we have the Sustainable Development Goals (SDGs), which were created knowing what worked (and didn’t work) from the MDGs.
 The SDGs serve as a blueprint for ending extreme poverty once and for all.
 The target for this is 2030.
 That’s about 14 years from today.
 We can achieve this.
 Consider, for example, that between 1970, and 1981 — just 11 years — the population flipped.
 Suddenly fewer people were living in extreme poverty than were live out of it.
-And consider, depsite a major population explosion, jumping to seven times what it was in the 1970s, extreme poverty has declined rapidly.
+And consider, despite a major population explosion, jumping to seven times what it was in the 1970s, extreme poverty has declined rapidly.

-The source of these data – Our World in Data – is essentially a gold mine of global data, made more digestible and understandable than the previous alternative of sifting through hundreds of pages of reporting and data from various organizations.
+The source of these data – Our World in Data – is essentially a gold mine of global data, made more digestible and understandable than the previous alternative of sifting through hundreds of pages of reporting and data from various organisations.
 The site was put together by Max Roser, an economist at Oxford who is currently saving students around the world millions of hours in research time when it comes to complex macroeconomic topics.

 The Adesoji Adegbulu's Digest!